USEPA/CRACMM/README.md

 ### Description

 The Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM) is a description of atmospheric NO<sub>X</sub>-VOC-O<sub>3</sub>-aerosol chemistry and associated metadata (Pye et al., 2023; Place et al., 2023).
-CRACMM is available in the EPA [Community Multiscale Air Quality (CMAQ) modeling system](https://github.com/USEPA/CMAQ) starting with version 5.4 (2022 release).
-In CMAQ, CRACMM was initially released as CRACMM1 and CRACMM1AMORE which only differ in the representation of isoprene chemistry (see Wiser et al., 2023).
-For more information about the plans for CRACMM, see the [EPA fact sheet on the CMAQ website](https://www.epa.gov/cmaq/cmaq-fact-sheets).
-The main repository branch on github will continually evolve and periodically tagged to reflect official release versions.
-To obtain frozen versions of CRACMM, select the appropriate branch on github and/or tag.
+CRACMM has been available in the EPA [Community Multiscale Air Quality (CMAQ) modeling system](https://github.com/USEPA/CMAQ) since version 5.4 (2022 release) and will continue to be updated (see the [EPA fact sheet on the CMAQ website](https://www.epa.gov/cmaq/cracmm)).
+In CMAQ, CRACMM was initially released with two representations of isoprene chemistry (see Wiser et al., 2023) that were merged together in CRACMM2 (Skipper et al., 2024).
+The main repository branch on github will evolve (see [Version History](#version-history)) and be periodically tagged to reflect official release versions.
+To obtain frozen versions of CRACMM, select the appropriate branch or tag on github.

 ### Purpose and Organization of the CRACMM Github Repository